sonic-net/SONiC/doc/voq/aggregate_voq_counters.md

 ### Overview

 In a [distributed VOQ architecture](https://github.com/sonic-net/SONiC/blob/master/doc/voq/architecture.md) corresponding to each output VOQ present on an ASIC, there are VOQs present on every ASIC in the system.
-Each ASIC has its own set of VOQ stats maintained in the FSI that needs to be gathered independently and can be hard to visualize, providing a non-cohesive experience.
+Each ASIC has its own set of VOQ stats maintained in the linecard that needs to be gathered independently and can be hard to visualize, providing a non-cohesive experience.

 ### Requirements